mongodb/specifications/source/retryable-writes/retryable-writes.rst

-When the driver encounters a network error communicating with any server version that supports retryable writes, it MUST add a RetryableWriteError label to that error.
+When the driver encounters a network error communicating with any server version that supports retryable writes, it MUST add a RetryableWriteError label to that error if the MongoClient performing the operation has the retryWrites configuration option set to true.

 For server versions 4.4 and newer, MongoDB will add a RetryableWriteError label to errors or server responses that it considers retryable before returning them to the driver.
 As new server versions are released, the errors that are labeled with the RetryableWriteError label may change.
 When receiving a command result with an error from a 4.4+ server that supports retryable writes, the driver MUST NOT add a RetryableWriteError label to that error under any condition.
 Note: With a WriteConcernError response the top level document or the WriteConcernError document may contain the RetryableWriteError error label.

-When receiving a command result with an error from a pre-4.4 server that supports retryable writes, the driver MUST add a RetryableWriteError label to errors that meet the following criteria:
+When receiving a command result with an error from a pre-4.4 server that supports retryable writes, the driver MUST add a RetryableWriteError label to errors that meet the following criteria if the retryWrites option is set to true on the client performing the relevant operation:

 - a server error response with any the following codes: